ChemicalDevelopment/fractalrender/README.md

 `-fps frames` frames per second of animation

 `-zps zoomps` zoom per second.
 More specifically, `CURRENT_ZOOM = BASE_ZOOM * (ZOOMPS) ** (t)`, where `t` is the time in seconds

+`-t threads` number of threads to run.
+Default is your number of cores in your CPU, but if you want to use your computer, you should set it to less.